 - LinkedIn – As the top social network for professionals around the world, LinkedIn has earned nearly a quarter million active users.
 From its extended publishing feature to its recently released showcase pages, LinkedIn continues to add features that reel in top executives and business leaders across the globe.
 For marketers, LinkedIn is beneficial as it allows brands to promote products as well as new job listings.
 With LinkedIn, approximately 4 in 5 users are over the age of 35, meaning businesses targeting a younger population may not see the results they’re looking for on this platform.

-- Visual Social Media – YouTube, Pinterest, Instagram and Vine have accelerated the popularity of visual content in the past five years.
-YouTube alone has over 1 billion active users and the other three platforms combined boast another 200+ million.
+- Visual Social Media – YouTube, Pinterest, Instagram, and Vine have accelerated the popularity of visual content in the past five years.
+YouTube alone has over 1.5 billion active users.
+Instagram is one of the best visual media sharing ever with 800+ Million active users and the other two platforms combined boast another 300+ million.
 Simply put, visual content grabs attention, increases engagement, encourages sharing and is capable of getting brands noticed by their audience.
-Though Pinterest users are mostly women between the ages of 25 and 34, YouTube is a more gender neutral platform that appeals to a slightly younger crowd of 18-29 year olds.
+Though Pinterest users are mostly women between the ages of 25 and 34, YouTube is a more gender-neutral platform that appeals to a slightly younger crowd of 18-29-year-olds.

 Clearly, choosing the right social media platform will ensure your promotion is successful; however, it’s necessary to stay in the loop about each platform’s regulations and best practices.
 Particularly for rapidly-evolving sites like Facebook, checking for updates to current policies and adhering to existing rules is crucial.
 Failure to comply with a platform’s rules may lead to stiff punishment, such as profile deactivation – a devastating consequence for any business.
 To make sure this important detail doesn’t fall through the cracks, assign a member of your team the task of routinely checking business-related updates for the platform you’ve chosen.